bennyhuo/Android-LuaJavax/README.md

 Bug Fix:

-1. [Bug] Wrong class argument passed into jni function calling javaNew.
+1. [Bug] Wrong class argument passed into jni function when calling javaNew.
 This will lead to that the 'new' method always returns nil when called from Lua on Java class.
 2. [Bug] Falsely removes the Lua state object when closing.
 3. [Bug] Error occurred when pass an expression of Java method call as an argument into another Java method call from Lua.
 4. [Bug] Use objectIndex instead of classIndex for Java Classes.